WebCakes/flex-widget/readme.txt

 == Description ==

 The Flex Widget is specifically designed with templating in mind.
-The main idea of the plugin is to provide all the structure necessary for your template within the sidebar register using arguments.
+The main idea of the plugin is to allow the structure necessary for your widget and template to be customized in a custom widget/sidebar specific template. ( See FAQ Section )

 In the case that not all the flex widgets have the same structure within the widget sidebar, using the template system you can set a Template Name within the widget.
 Using the Template Name, you can filter what to output based on the value within your custom template. ( See FAQ Section )